lionotm/hds/README.md

 - AWS DynamoDB

 ## Known Issues
-- AWS GraphQL schema automatic updates results in missing field after every publish which causes some failed queries.
+- AWS GraphQL schema updates result in missing a missing filter input field after every publish which causes some failed queries.
 Have to edit the schema manually in Appsync console.

 ## Features to add
 - Admin can block out whole day/days